Off the beaten track...

 "Ensemble PHOENIX: for the ones looking for baroque programs with originality and quality."
 Yedioth Aharonoth

-Now in its 23rd season, PHOENIX is a broad, multi-faceted ensemble specialized in early music.
-The Israel-based band employs different sets of period instruments to perform music written between 1200 and 1800 with the instrumental colors of each time and place.
-The ensemble began as a consort of viols, and soon grew to its present size, performing around 30 concerts each year, from small chamber concerts to big projects envolving some 60 musicians.
+PHOENIX is a broad, multi-faceted ensemble specialized in early music.
+Now about to start its 25th season, the Israel-based band employs different sets of period instruments to perform music written between 1200 and 1800 with the instrumental colors of each time and place.
+The ensemble began as a consort of viols, and soon grew to its present size, performing from small chamber concerts to big projects envolving some 60 musicians.

 Myrna Herzog, its founder and director, is the dreamer of the ensemble's musical adventures.
-Her philosophy is to use early instruments to bring alive different cultures and times, and at the same time, to build bridges between people, to move, to create beauty and harmony.
+Her philosophy is to use early instruments to bring alive different cultures and times, and at the same time, build bridges between people, create beauty and harmony.

 PHOENIX's unconventional programming presents to the public a repertoire off the beaten track, ranging from Medieval to Early Romantic music on period instruments.
 The ensemble was responsible for an impressive number of Israeli premieres, among them the staging of operas such as medieval The Play of Daniel, the baroque La Purpura de la Rosa, and the classical The Pirates, of the theatrical cantatas of Cristofaro Caresana, of the Mexican 17th century Misa Zapoteca and most recently of the extraordinary oratorios by Michelangelo Falvetti, Il Diluvio Universale andNabucco.
 Also in the theatrical vein, the ensemble presents Myrna Herzog's musical play Passion & Madness, featuring English 17h century music and texts, bridged by her own texts written in the same language and style.
 Most recently PHOENIX performed as a classical orchestra on period instruments, premiering Brazilian Composer Nunes Garcia’s Requiem from 1816.